-Reiki can be defined as a massage only if we adopt a very loose definition of massage.
+In general, reiki can be defined as a massage only if we adopt a very loose definition of massage.
 You see, in reiki the hands do not actually touch the body.
 However, some reiki practicioners bring together reiki and the Western-style massage, creating a hybrid that can be very effective.

 Reiki is described as "a form of alternative medicine, developed in 1922 by Japanese Buddhist Mikao Usui, [which] has been adapted across varying cultural traditions.
 It uses a technique commonly called palm healing or hands-on-healing.
 Through the use of this technique, practitioners believe that they are transferring "universal energy" through the palms of the practitioner, which they believe encourages healing*".

-This energy is known as qi, a "life force energy" which is present in several Asian cultures - its existence, as you probably know, has not been proved by Western science.
+This energy is known as qi (pron. chi), a life force energy which is present in several Asian cultures - its existence, as you probably know, has not been proved by Western science.
 More than two-thousand years ago the Chinese wrote about what they called linjqi 靈氣 - the two characters are often translated into English as mysterious force, or similar expressions.

 You'll have to try it to make up your own mind....